Close Modal

 © Tony Williams

-REBECCA ATWOOD received her BFA in painting from the Rhode Island School of Design before beginning her career designing and consulting for major retailers.
-Today, she is a textile designer, an artist who blends traditional techniques with hand painting, and the author of Living with Pattern.
-Her interest in pattern is deeply rooted in her childhood on Cape Cod and her everyday observations of life in Brooklyn, where she lives with her husband.
+Rebecca Atwood received her BFA in painting from the Rhode Island School of Design before beginning her career designing and consulting for major retailers.
+Today, she is a textile designer, an artist who blends traditional techniques with hand painting, and the author of Living with Pattern and Living with Color.
+Her interest in pattern is deeply rooted in her childhood on Cape Cod and her everyday observations of life in Charleston, South Carolina, where she lives with her family.
 View titles by Rebecca Atwood

 Introduction